wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 * 0 means the system is not healthy.

 Multiple unhealthy VMs signals problems with the underlying IAAS layer.

+This alert excludes UAA and Gorouter metrics.
+Separate alerts "TAS UAA VM Health" and "TAS Gorouter VM Health" monitor these specific components. bosh-health-check metrics are excluded because it is emits an unhealthy metric as part of its normal operations.

 1. Investigate TAS for VMs logs for the unhealthy components.